-Error/problem Cause Troubleshooting Insufficient flushing during the staining processes may yield inconsistent staining results.
-Water pressure too low in the intake drainage system of the lab or fluctuations at different times of the day.
-The specified minimum requirements for water pressure $(\rightarrow P. 20 - 3.2 \text{ Specifications})$ must be fulfilled (even in the event of possible deviations during the daytime).
+Error/problem Insufficient flushing during the staining processes may yield inconsistent staining results.
+Cause Water pressure too low in the intake drainage system of the lab or fluctuations at different times of the day.
+Troubleshooting The specified minimum requirements for water pressure $(\rightarrow P. 21 - 3.2 \text{ Specifications})$ must be fulfilled (even in the event of possible deviations during the daytime).
 Reagent vessels are deformed.
 Use of reagents that are not permitted (ex. phenol in Ziehl- Neelson staining or Gram staining, etc.).
-Incorrectly applied cleaning Monitoring the used reagents using the list of permitted reagents (\rightarrow P. 158 - A1.
-Appendix 1 - Compatible reagents). procedure. instructions (\rightarrow P. 114 - 7.10 Reagent vessels and rinsing water vessels).
+Incorrectly applied cleaning Monitoring the used reagents using the list of permitted reagents (\rightarrow P. 163 - A1.
+Appendix 1 - Compatible reagents). procedure.
+Observe the cleaning instructions (\rightarrow P. 117 - 7.10 Reagent vessels and rinsing water vessels).
 Inconsistent staining results The tolerance of the program step for staining reagents is not Inspecting the staining programs and reagents. correctly defined.
 Most short program steps demand exact compliance with the staining step.
 The tolerance of the reagent must be set to 0 %.
 Varying staining results The process classes (paraffin removal, staining, etc.) for reagents have not been correctly assigned.
 This means that the bathlayout might not have been optimally executed.
-Inspection and correction of the assigned reagent classes $(\rightarrow P. 57 - Creating a newreagent or copying a reagent).$ Reagents that are only to be used by one program are used by other programs.
-The reagent was dirty because it was not programmed as "Exclusive".
+Inspection and correction of the assigned reagent classes $(\rightarrow P. 59 - Creating a new$ reagent or copying a reagent).
+Reagents that are only to be used by one program are used by other programs.
+The reagent was dirty because it was not programmed as "Exclusive ".
 Inspecting and correcting the programming of respective reagents.
-Insufficient staining quality Water quality does not comply with: ISO 3696: 1995 Type 3/ASTM D1193-91 Type IV Drinking water quality, in Test the water quality in accordance with ISO 3696: 1995 Type 3/ASTM D1193-91 Type IV and adjust the water quality if necessary. accordance with applicable official regulations If the problem still persists, contact your local Leica service and application support to Inappropriate, acidic pH value of the connected water supply can influence the staining reaction and may lead to deviating staining results. discuss further options for installation and protocol adaptions.
+Insufficient staining quality Water quality does not comply with: Test the water quality in accordance with ISO 3696: 199 ISO 3696: 1995 Type 3/ASTM D1193-91 Type IV Drinking water quality, in Type 3/ASTM D1193-91 Type IV and adjust the water quality if necessary. accordance with applicable official regulations If the problem still persists, contact your local Leica service and application support to Inappropriate, acidic pH value of the connected water supply can influence the staining reaction and may lead to deviating staining results. discuss further options for installation and protocol adaptions.